+'''

 REPEAT UNTIL n < N

 REPEAT UNTIL n > 0

+'''

-1.8.3.
-Buffering between Concurrent Processes
+1.7.3 Buffering between Concurrent Processes

 The presented solution is, however, not recommended, even if it is known that the two processes are driven by two individual engines.
 The reason is that the two processors necessarily access the same variable n, and therefore the same store.
-The idling process, by constantly polling the value n, hinders its partner, because at no time can the store be accessed by more than one process.
+The idling process, by constantly polling the value n, and therefore the same store, hinders its partner, because at no time can the store be accessed by more than one process.
 This kind of busy waiting must indeed be avoided, and we therefore postulate a facility that makes the details of synchronization less explicit, in fact hides them.
 We shall call this facility a signal, and assume that it is available from a utility module Signals together with a set of primitive operators on signals.

-Every signal s is associated with a guard (condition) P_s .
-If a process needs to be delayed until P_s is established (by some other process), it must, before proceeding, wait for the signal s.
+Every signal s is associated with a guard (condition) $P_s$ .
+If a process needs to be delayed until $P_s$ is established (by some other process), it must, before proceeding, wait for the signal s.
 This is to be expressed by the statement Wait(s).
-If, on the other hand, a process establishes P_s , it thereupon signals this fact by the statement Send(s).
-If P_s is the established precondition to every statement Send(s), then P_s can be regarded as a postcondition of Wait(s).
+If, on the other hand, a process establishes $P_s$ , it thereupon signals this fact by the statement Send(s).
+If $P_s$ is the established precondition to every statement Send(s), then $P_s$ can be regarded as a postcondition of Wait(s).

-DEFINITION Signals; TYPE Signal; PROCEDURE Wait(VAR s: Signal); PROCEDURE Send(VAR s: Signal); PROCEDURE Init(VAR s: Signal); ENDSignals.
+''' DEFINITION Signals;

+TYPE Signal;

+PROCEDURE Wait (VAR s: Signal);

+PROCEDURE Send (VAR s: Signal);

+PROCEDURE Init (VAR s: Signal);

+END Signals. '''